-Led by director Jonathan Melamed, MD, NYU Langone’s Department of Pathology offers a one-year post-residency fellowship position in uropathology.
+Led by director Fang-Ming Deng, MD, PhD, NYU Langone’s Department of Pathology offers a one-year post-residency fellowship position in uropathology.
 Our fellowship is not accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Uropathology fellows work with a high volume of interesting and challenging diagnostic material from NYU Langone’s Tisch Hospital, NYU Langone Hospital—Brooklyn, and a variety of ambulatory care referral centers.
 Our team has access to surgical material provided by a specialized urology service with an established uro-oncology division.